itspriddle/josh.fail/_posts/2022-02-16-some-web-color-tools.md

 category: dev
 ---

-I saw a [hue.tools][1] today on Hacker News, a cool tool for playing with colors.
+I saw [hue.tools][1] today on Hacker News, a cool tool for playing with colors.

 A coworker shared a few others as well: